jaimemarconette/music-ai-industry-insights/README.md

 The project combines:

-* Publicly available music-industry and consumption data reports authored by Jaime Marconette
-* Data analysis and visualization
+Publicly available Luminate music-industry and consumption data reports authored by Jaime Marconette Data analysis and visualization
-* Market and consumer trends
+Market and consumer trends
-* Strategic analysis of implications for the music ecosystem
+Strategic analysis of implications for the music ecosystem

 All data and sources used in the analysis will be documented within the project.

+## Featured Research

+Selected research and analysis developed by Jaime Marconette as part of Luminate's music-industry insights work.

+The featured materials examine the emerging relationship between artificial intelligence, music creation, consumer behavior, and the creator economy.

 ## About the Author